 Tang went back to painting wax gourds and other vegetables in 2018.
 He endows his depiction with lifelike features as well as an almost otherworldly outlook.
 Tang’s works echo how he described his cultivation and observation of wax gourds.
 “When gazing at an object, I see everything coming along,” he said.
 “After observing them [wax gourds] for some time, I approached them in a different way...they transcended the state of being merely plants.”

-Tang’s work has been exhibited internationally, including ARKO Museum, Seoul, Korea (2012); Asian Art Museum, San Francisco, USA (2011); Fondation Louise Blouin, London, UK (2010); China National Convention Center, Beijing (2010); Shanghai Duolun Museum of Modern Art, Shanghai, China (2009); doArt Beijing, Beijing, China (2007); Hushen Gallery, Shanghai, China (2007); Soobin Art International Gallery, and Singapore (2005).
+Tang’s works have been exhibited internationally at institutions including ARKO Museum, Seoul, Korea (2012); Asian Art Museum, San Francisco, USA (2011); Fondation Louise Blouin, London, UK (2010); China National Convention Center, Beijing (2010); and Shanghai Duolun Museum of Modern Art, Shanghai, China (2009).